BulkSkurk/HTMLExercise/README.md

 Custom articles are stored in localstorage.
 Navbar for custom articles work by counting article elements and asssigning the article an id using the article count as its ID.
 (Href = article + Count basically)

+You can remove your custom articles by pressing the "Remove Article!" button below the article.